 • Researchers may submit as many resources as they wish that fall into the categories below.

-• All submitted materials must be licensed under the Creative Commons License (CC BY, CC BY-NC, CC BY-ND, or CC BY), as these resources may be reused, shared, or adapted by others to develop classroom activities.
+• All submitted materials must be licensed under the Creative Commons License (CC BY, CC BY-NC, or CC BY-NC-ND).

 • Researchers may choose between Areas of Research and/or Links to Further Readings when submitting resources.

-• Hyperlinks to other resources will be maintained on the Links to Further Readings Feature in KOREN and regularly checked to ensure they remain active on the original digital platforms (e.g. to avoid 404 errors).
+• Hyperlinks to other resources will be maintained on the Links to Further Readings Feature in KOREN and regularly checked to ensure the links remain active on the original digital platforms (e.g., to avoid 404 errors).

 The following resources will be added to the Areas of Research